Tomires/thesis/battle.md

 ### Challenge system

 The challenge system introduces a set of voluntary battle-specific goals that are meant to incentivize certain styles of play in order to alleviate repetition.
+In contrast with quests, these goals deal exclusively with battle mechanics.
+The implemented examples are as following:
+- Kill an enemy before switching targets.
+- Use a spell at most once a turn.
+- Finish in 10 turns.
+- Finish without taking any damage.
+- Do not fail a single query.
+- Do not move during entire fight.

+Each challenge is assigned modifiers, which increase the amount of experience and currency gained on conclusion of the fight should the challenge be successfully completed.

 ## Architecture